 Check with your child’s early childhood service on its sick policy and how long children are required to stay away from the service for different illnesses and diseases.

-3. Use painkiller medicine sparingly, with care, and consider alternatives
+3. Use medicine sparingly, with care, and consider alternatives

 Painkiller medicine for children should be used sparingly.

-While you can combine both Bonjella and Pamol consult your pharmacist to ensure safe dosage levels of each for your child.
-Consider other forms of pain relief for teething e.g. cold teething rings and crushed apple in a muslin cloth can help.
+You may wish to combine Bonjella and Pamol but make sure to consult your pharmacist to ensure safe dosage levels of each for your child.
+Consider other forms of pain relief for teething e.g., cold teething rings and crushed apple in a muslin cloth can help.

 Only give your baby paracetamol if three months or older and ibuprofen if six months or older.
 Don’t give both together at the same time (unless this has been prescribed).
 Some medical practitioners advise saving ibuprofen until one hour after giving paracetamol and then only administer ibuprofen if paracetamol has not helped.
 Again, check the dosage information.

 Ensure your child gets lots of rest, is able to rest (e.g. not disturbed by other children or noise), and has yourself or someone for company to cuddle and chat with.